nixon-voxell/PETS.CO/README.md

 # PETS.CO - Online Pet Store

-This is a online pet store demo website.
+This is an online pet store demo website.

 ## How to use